 Using the wrong type of water

-Tap water, distilled water, and saline are not appropriate substitutes.
-Use bacteriostatic water for multi-dose reconstitution.
+Tap water, distilled water, and household saline are not appropriate substitutes.
+Use only the sterile diluent specified by the prescriber, pharmacy, or product instructions.

 Inaccurate water measurement